Breakin' All the Rules: Plot

 Quincy Watson (Jamie Foxx) is unceremoniously dumped by his fiancée Helen (Bianca Lawson) during their engagement party.
 Devastated, he attempts to express his feelings to her with a heartfelt letter.
 His boss, Phillip (Peter MacNicol), has also given him the job of researching how to diplomatically lay off people at their company.
 As Quincy writes, the letter becomes a "how to" book on the correct way to end a relationship.
 He has a book published and becomes a best-selling author on the subject.
-Not wanting his male friends to suffer the same fate, he gives them advice on dumping their mates including Phillip, who is trying to break up with his gold-digger girlfriend Rita (Jennifer Esposito).
+Not wanting his male friends to suffer the same fate, he gives them advice on dumping their mates including Philip, who is trying to break up with his gold-digger girlfriend Rita (Jennifer Esposito).
 After his cousin Evan (Morris Chestnut) reads Quincy's book he starts to question his relationship with his girlfriend Nicky (Gabrielle Union).

 Mistakenly believing that Nicky wants to break up with him, Evan goes to his cousin Quincy and asks him to talk to her, hopefully convincing her that Evan's a good guy.
 Since Quincy has never met her, he does not know what she looks like so Evan tells him that she has long, black hair.
 (As it turns out, that day, Nicky had cut her hair to a short length she described as being like Halle Berry).
 Quincy and Nicky end up sitting next to each other at the bar where Nicky was supposed to meet Evan.
 Quincy tells her that he is looking for his cousin's ex-girlfriend Nicky who has long black hair.